KING-BENGZ/Number-Game-with-Python/README.md

 # Number-Game-with-Python
 Number game with python .
 You can pick a number and you get an output from the system .
-Trying to be a python God
+Trying to be a python God .
+Done with Python 3.12.4